Jessica Simpson’s Daughter Maxwell Looks Just Like Her In Fierce Maleficent Costume

 In new photos shared to Instagram, Jessica and her husband Eric Johnson gave followers a look at the costumes their three children wore for Halloween.

-In a pic posted to Eric’s page, the couple’s daughter Maxwell Drew, 8, posed as Maleficent, the powerful fairy-villain portrayed by Angelina Jolie in the 2014 fantasy film of the same name.
+In a pic posted to Eric’s page, the couple’s daughter Maxwell Drew, 8, posed as Maleficent, the powerful villain portrayed by Angelina Jolie in the 2014 fantasy film of the same name.

 In comments to the post, some followers admitted they confused Maxwell for her famous mom because she looked so mature in the photo.